leslieclif/notebook/docs/learning/k8s/k8s-notes.md

 >**Declarative**: Focus on what a program should accomplish
 - Example: "I'd like a cup of coffee"
-> **Imperative**: I boil water, scoop out 42 grams of medium-fine grounds, poor over 700 grams of water, etc.
+> **Imperative**: I boil water, scoop out 42 grams of medium-fine grounds, pour over 700 grams of water, etc.

 > **Declarative**: "Barista, I'd like a a cup of coffee".
 (Barista is the engine that works through the